Thomas Welsby Clark: Erroneous identification

-In August 2019, it was reported – but not confirmed officially – by media outlets including Channel 7 News and The West Australian, that the Sydney crew member most likely to have been buried on Christmas Island was Norman Douglas Foster.
-Foster (service no. F2147), was an Engine Room Artificer (4th Class) – a rank equivalent to Petty Officer; he was born in Perth on 15 April 1913, making him 28 years old at the time of the action in which Sydney was lost.
+In August 2019, it was reported by media outlets including Channel 7 News and The West Australian, that the Sydney crew member most likely to have been buried on Christmas Island was Norman Douglas Foster.
+However this was not confirmed by official sources.
+Foster (service no. F2147), was an Engine Room Artificer (4th Class); a rank equivalent to Petty Officer.
+He was born in Perth on 15 April 1913, making him 28 years old at the time of Sydney being lost.

-Foster's service record describes him as 5 ft 8 in.
-(174 cm) tall, with auburn hair, blue eyes and a fair complexion.
-He had joined the RAN on 2 September 1939 (the day before the war began); following training at HMAS Cerberus, Foster had joined the crew of Sydney on 20 February 1941.
+Foster's service record describes him as 5 ft 8 in (174 cm) tall, with auburn hair, blue eyes and a fair complexion.
+He had joined the RAN on 2 September 1939 (the day before the war began).
+After training at HMAS Cerberus, Foster had joined the crew of Sydney on 20 February 1941.

 Formal identification

-In 2021, DNA testing identified the remains as those of 21-year-old Able Seaman Thomas Welsby Clark.
+In 2021, DNA testing identified the remains as those of Clark.
 The identity was revealed at the Australian War Memorial on 19 November 2021, the 80th anniversary of the battle.

-After the announcement of the body's identity, Minister for Veterans' Affairs Andrew Gee noted that Clark is believed to be the only member of Sydneys crew who managed to reach a life raft after the cruiser sank.
+Clark is the only member of Sydneys crew known to have reached a life raft.